brentley/ecsworkshop/content/secrets/04-code-review/cdk.md

 ### Deploy our application, service, and environment

-First, lets test the existing code for any errors.
+First, let's test the existing code for any errors.

 ```bash
 cd ~/environment/secret-ecs-cdk-example